roister/ux301-archlinux/README.md

 ## Issues

+* Rhythmbox doesn't seem to like the Nexus 5.

 * Keyboard gets reset when switching between users, and keyboard remaps set to run on proper login aren't rerun then.

 * Graphics sometimes glichy (some UI areas partially black).
 Noticed when using external display.
-  E.g. Details button in first window of VirtualBox.
-Other GNOME dialogs.
+  E.g. Details button in first window of VirtualBox, Calibre, FileLight.
-  May be qt related.
+  May be Qt related.
   May be related to Intel graphics driver update:
     * `xf86-video-intel-2.99.907-2-x86_64.pkg.tar.xz`: okay
     * `xf86-video-intel-2.99.908-1-x86_64.pkg.tar.xz`: problem observed